Authored by the expert who managed and guided the team behind the Laos Property Pack

 Which areas in Vientiane will have the best price growth over the next 5 years?

-The top three areas in Vientiane expected to deliver the best price growth over the next five years are Saysettha (particularly the That Luang Lake corridor), Sisattanak (the established prime residential core), and station-adjacent corridors benefiting from improved rail and transport connectivity.
+The three areas in Vientiane most likely to deliver the best cumulative price growth over the next five years are Saysettha (especially the That Luang Lake corridor), Sisattanak, and Chanthabouly's central blocks.

 What property type will give the best return in Vientiane over 5 years as of 2026?

-As of early 2026, modern one-to-three bedroom apartments and condos in prime or near-prime districts are expected to give the best total return over five years in Vientiane, combining solid appreciation with consistent rental income.
+As of early 2026, modern one to three bedroom apartments and condos in prime or near-prime Vientiane districts are expected to give the best total return over the next five years, combining decent rental income with steady price appreciation.

 How will new infrastructure projects affect property prices in Vientiane over 5 years?